CollegeOfScripting/JavaScript/README.md

 NO outside libraries required.
 Only native JS is used!
 Very easy to learn!
 Works world wide on every computer that runs a browser!

+Right Click Any of the Links Below - Choose - Open in New Tab or
+Middle Click on Any of the Links to Open in New Tab

 You will learn how to make:
 + Calculator
   + [video](https://twitter.com/CollegeOfScript/status/1607320247928868864)